-Optical clocks are sorted into two types.
-One is the optical lattice clock, and the other is the ion clock.
-An optical lattice clock interrogates thousands of atoms trapped in an optical lattice, and an ion clock is conventionally operated with a single ion trapped in a Paul trap.
-Initially, the ion clock developed as the best optical clock.
-The optical lattice clock was proposed in 2003 \cite{PhysRevLett.91.173005}, and first demonstrated in 2005 \cite{Nature.435.321}.
-Around this time, the relative uncertainty of optical clocks started to surpass that of microwave clocks, and since then, optical clocks have improved their uncertainties by three orders of magnitude.
-So far, the smallest relative uncertainties for the optical lattice clock and the ion clock are about the same, and each clock has its own advantages and disadvantages.
-Early developments of optical clocks are summarized well in some previous review papers \cite{RevModPhys.87.637,LRDNC.036.555}.
+Optical atomic clocks are sorted into two types: optical lattice clocks and ion clocks.
+An optical lattice clock interrogates thousands of atoms trapped in an optical lattice, whereas an ion clock conventionally operates with a single ion trapped in a Paul trap.
+Initially, ion clocks were the leading optical atomic clocks in terms of performance.
+The optical lattice clock was proposed in 2001 \cite{FreqStdMetrol.323,PhysRevLett.91.173005}, and first demonstrated in 2005 \cite{Nature.435.321}.
+Around this time, the accuracy of optical atomic clocks started to surpass that of microwave atomic clocks, and since then, their accuracies improved by three orders of magnitude.
+Currently, the smallest fractional uncertainties achieved by optical lattice clocks and ion clocks are comparable, with each type offering distinct advantages and disadvantages.
+The early development of optical atomic clocks has been summarized well in previous review papers \cite{,LRDNC.036.555,RevModPhys.87.637}.